MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-and-disable-edit-and-continue.md

 ![Screenshot of settings for .NET Hot Reload](../debugger/media/vs-2022/dotnet-hot-reload-settings.png)

-You also can control whether .NET Hot Reload is available at the project level by modifying your .NET 6+ project's *launchSetting.json* file and setting `hotReloadEnabled` to `false`.
+For .NET Hot Reload, you also can control whether Hot Reload is available at the project level by modifying your .NET 6+ project's *launchSetting.json* file and setting `hotReloadEnabled` to `false`.

 Example: